 Lightweight Earbud Microphone

-For everyday, less demanding needs, a Four-Pole Analog 1/8" (3.5mm) microphone or earbud headset with mic like those that are used on iPhones may suffice.
-Shopping for these are a bit complicated depending on the age of your Mac mini and model number: On older Mac's, Apple used UN-amplified "Line Level" electronic output specs which Windows PC's didn't.
+For everyday, less demanding needs, a Four-Pole, TRRS Analog 1/8" (3.5mm) microphone or earbud headset with mic like those that are used on iPhones and iPads may suffice.
+Shopping for these are a bit complicated depending on the age of your Mac mini and model number: On much older Mac's, Apple used UN-amplified "Line Level" electronic output specs which Windows PC's didn't.
 PC's have separate Mic/Speaker jacks and on the Macintosh they're on a single jack.
-So many cheap and affordable 1/8" plug analog PC microphones SIMPLY DO NOT WORK on a Mac because they don't deliver a strong enough electrical voltage to work.
+So many cheap and affordable 1/8" plug analog PC microphones WITH TWO PLUGS SIMPLY DO NOT WORK on a Mac because they don't deliver a strong enough electrical voltage to work.
 This changed in more recent Mac's to the "Microphone Level" output voltage so that many Apple-specific earbud & headphone microphones built into the 4-Pole cable are now Macintosh (and iPhone / iPad / iPod touch) compatible.